sybrew/the-seo-framework/readme.txt

 	-> Is this not a WP bug?
 I'd assume they test for class-scopes, but I also assumed Gutenberg wouldn't get imposed on us in such a bad state.
 	-> This is actually why we set up a custom `_deprecation_function()`.

+TODO introduce a settings generator, even if high-level?
+TODO s_...$new_value -> $something_else?

+= 4.2.0 =

 TODO clean up autodescription.php, now we can finally make it PHP 5.6+.
 	-> What's there to clean?
 Well, we could move the constants around... and we could add namespacing... yay.

-TODO introduce a settings generator, even if high-level?
-TODO s_...$new_value -> $something_else?

-= 4.2.0 =
+	-> We can remove the envtest file and in place put headers in autodescription.php -> also delete option the_seo_framework_tested_upgrade_version

 TODO this is no longer 'minor'...
 In this update, we polished the final rough bits we found.